ARTISANS

 For information about the artisan, please click on Erin Aylor (Artisan pictured below)

-March 2020 – April 2023
+March 2020 – April 2024

-After being displayed for 3 years and as planned, the following
+After being displayed for 3 years and as planned, the following 6 kinetic sculptures have been retired from our Carroll Creek exhibit.

 AN ELUSIVE KINETIC PORTRAIT